FedExForum: Other events

 In August 2010, the Professional Bull Riders' Built Ford Tough Series tour made their first appearance at FedExForum.

 On August 4, 2010, FedExForum held the memorial service to Memphis native Lorenzen Wright, a Memphis Tigers alum and former Memphis Grizzlies player.

-The Church of God in Christ, Inc. (COGIC) is a Christian organization in the Holiness-Pentecostal tradition.
-It is the largest Pentecostal denomination in the United States held their annual Convocation at the FedExForum from 2004 to 2007.
+The Church of God in Christ, Inc. (COGIC), a Holiness-Pentecostal denomination based in Memphis, held their annual Convocation at the FedExForum from 2004 to 2007.

 The arena hosted Monster Jam for a few years, then in 2019 hosted Hot Wheels Monster Trucks Live.

 Renovations

 In order to keep the Grizzlies in Memphis, the City of Memphis has completed normal renovations to FedExForum to keep it up to NBA standards.
 In 2012, the arena's sound system was replaced and the main basketball court was replaced for the Grizzlies for $200,000, with the Tigers' court being replaced the following year.
-Three years later, FedExForum completed a renovation for the backstage areas, including a new state-of-the-art video room, a renovation of the coaches' offices, and office space for FedExForum employees.
-In 2017, the Grizzlies announced a $1.8 million renovation to the arena, which includes a brand new HD scoreboard four times the size of the former, new HD displays, new LED Lighting, and other additional fan amenities, which were completed in time for the beginning of the 2017-2018 NBA Season.
+Three years later, FedExForum completed a renovation for the backstage areas, including a new video room, a renovation of the coaches' offices, and office space for FedExForum employees.
+In 2017, the Grizzlies announced a $1.8 million renovation to the arena, which includes an HD scoreboard four times the size of the former, new HD displays, new LED lighting, and other additional fan amenities, which were completed in time for the beginning of the 2017-2018 NBA Season.